Helen Caldwell Day Riley

-Helen Caldwell Day Riley (1926–2013) was a nurse, author, and Catholic Worker hospitality house founder in the United States.
-Her three books were all published between 1951 and 1956 and received national coverage.
-She was African American.
+Helen Caldwell Day Riley (1926–2013) was an American nurse, author, and Catholic Worker hospitality house founder.
+Her three books about race and gender dynamics in the Catholic Church, and African-American Catholic spirituality, all published between 1951 and 1956, were reviewed and discussed nationally.

 Birth and education

 Born Helen Emmilyne Caldwell in Marshall, Texas, to Velma and George (G. O.) Caldwell.
 At the time of her birth her mother was a kindergarten teacher, and her father, a violinist and choir director, was a professor of music at Bishop College.
 The family moved around to his various positions at HBCUs until he settled at Rust College in Holly Springs, Mississippi.
-The family included her aunt of the same name, "Big Helen," an older half-sister, Clara, from her father's previous marriage, an older brother, George Jr., and a younger brother, William.
-Her father also trained as a pharmacist, so while the family was of modest income it was never destitute.
-Of the money situation, Catholic Worker Amanda Daloisio wrote, "He believed that his gifts and talents as a musician and as a professor should be of service to the southern Black community, despite never being paid much more than a laborer’s salary."
-Her parents divorced and remarried other people.
+The family included her aunt of the same name, an older half-sister from her father's previous marriage, an older brother, and a younger brother.
+Her father also trained as a pharmacist, so while the family was of modest income they were never destitute.
+Of the money situation, Catholic Worker newspaper editor Amanda Daloisio, writing for The Black Catholic Messenger, said, "[G. O.] believed that his gifts and talents as a musician and as a professor should be of service to the southern Black community, despite never being paid much more than a laborer’s salary."
+Her parents divorced and remarried.

-A Memphis paper claimed she was from Memphis, but the city only had a partial claim on her given how much the family moved around.
+A Memphis paper claimed Day Riley was from Memphis, but the city only had a partial claim on her given how much the family moved around.
 She said they lived in Missouri, Iowa, Mississippi, and Tennessee.
 She began grade school in Iowa City, Iowa and recalled that she did not experience racial discrimination there.
 She loved the public library and began to use it and check out books when she was six.
-It was a traumatic shock when the family moved to Mississippi and she encountered more racially charged schools in the heavily segregated deep south.
+It came as a traumatic shock when the family moved to Mississippi, and she encountered more racially charged schools in the heavily segregated deep south.
 She started college early, at age 16, attending Rust College, the HBCU where her father taught music.
 In 1944 she enrolled in its military cadet nurse corps program that was still operating toward the end of WWII.
 In February 1945 she entered the nursing training program at Harlem Hospital in New York.

-Tuberculosis interrupted her studies during her senior year at the former Cumberland Hospital, around the same time her son Butch was diagnosed with polio.
-She wrote her first autobiography during 19 months in a tuberculosis sanatorium first in Memphis and then at Stony Wold, New York.
+Tuberculosis interrupted her studies during her senior year, and she was a patient at the former Cumberland Hospital, around the same time her son Butch was diagnosed with polio.
+She wrote her first autobiography during 19 months in two tuberculosis sanatoriums, first in Memphis and then at Stony Wold, New York.
 She was able to work as a nurse after her recovery, but only as a practical nurse (RPN), since illness had interrupted her RN training.